RikkaApps/websites/www/knowledge/google_play_purchase.md

 Spoof softwares like "L**** Patcher" will hijack the connection between the app and the Play Store, which will finally result in error.

+### Login to too many devices

+Google may have some sort of risk control mechanism to disallow users login to too many devices to use purchased contents.

+If you do factory reset or flash third-party ROMs without logout Google account first, you many have too many devices in your account.

+Check [Google's device management page](https://myaccount.google.com/device-activity) and remove devices that do not exist.

 ### Code 7

 The purchase record is stored in Play Store's cache.
 Code 7 means the record is missing.